DylanMills/Jaws/README.md

 ### Colored Shadow:
-This is a surface shader which uses a lambert lighting with a toon ramp It takes shadowcolor as a parameter which is used to color the dark areas of the surface
+This is a surface shader which uses a lambert lighting with a toon ramp It takes shadowcolor as a parameter which is used to color the dark areas of the surface Thi is great for games with a simple artstyle that wants to have a unique, stylized shadow color.

 ```
 Shader "ColoredShadow"
 {